luciusmagn/lambdas-and-logos/book.typ

 The fourth layer of contributor documentation is comments within the code.
 These shouldn't be excessive, but should explain things that might not be immediately clear or obvious from the code itself.
-The fifth layer is often overlooked but quite valuable: the history of the code as recorded in version control systems like Git.
+The fifth layer is often overlooked but quite valuable: the history of the code as recorded in version control systems like Git.#footnote[
+    At the moment, Git is the version control system with the biggest market share.
+The things we describe here generally are applicable to all the versioning systems, such as Mercurial, pijul or fossil.
+]

-Git commits serve as documentation of how and why the code has evolved over time.
-For this reason, it's important to write good commit messages.
+Git commits serve as documentation of how and why the code has evolved over time.#footnote[
+    This book is in a git repository.
+And because I am literally only using it as a file storage, I don't follow any of the commit message suggestions that I offer in this chapter.
+I just proverbially punch the keyboard every time, hehe.
+Probably don't do this for programming projects.
+] For this reason, it's important to write good commit messages.
 If you name your commit "Update file", I will kill you.
 That tells future developers nothing about what changed or why.
 Commits should be focused on a single logical change -- it's generally a bad idea to have one commit changing two distinct components for unrelated reasons.
 They shouldn't contain sneaky unrelated changes that aren't mentioned in the commit message.